fosterushka/lpground/README.md

-### At this repository i just trying something new, exploring new programming langauge or tools for em !
+### In this repository, i just tryin smth new, exploring new programming langauge or tools for em !